Fitbit Charge 5 review: A significant upgrade from the previous model in design and function

 As a strength training and running enthusiast alongside my role as health editor, I'm always taking new fitness trackers and watches out for a spin.
 Whenever I'm testing out a new one, like the Fitbit Charge 5 in this case, I'm looking at how easy it is to use, the range of features it has, how comfortable it is to wear, and most importantly, whether it can help me and others achieve certain health goals.
 Each tracker is also charged multiple times and used throughout my daily life to asses the battery life.

 If you're after one of the best Fitbits, then you can't go too wrong with the Charge 5.
-While it's not for those looking to run a marathon, it's perfect for anyone who wants to get their heart rate up with the stats to show for it.
+While it's not for those looking to run a marathon (weighing up Garmin vs Fitbit might be a better option if you want this), it's perfect for anyone who wants to get their heart rate up with the stats to show for it.

 Fitbit Charge 5 specifications